robcalvertjump/HFDI/IMD_health_regression/QOF_data_links.md

 For each of these, one we want is the one containing the *prevalence* data at a practice level, and for all of these it should suffice to just do CTRL+F to find it.

+The data we need are the prevalences in each disease domain at the GP level, as well as the number of patients in each GP.

 [2019-20](https://digital.nhs.uk/data-and-information/publications/statistical/quality-and-outcomes-framework-achievement-prevalence-and-exceptions-data/2019-20)

 [2018-19](https://digital.nhs.uk/data-and-information/publications/statistical/quality-and-outcomes-framework-achievement-prevalence-and-exceptions-data/2018-19-pas)